 Some Prisons and Jails are fortunate enough to have Pull Up Bars.
 These are a prisoner favorite because they can target all upper body muscles, including the back muscles most people don’t think about.

 Start with a wider overhand grip and keep your torso and legs straight.
-Pull up to the bar without bending your knees.
+Pull your body up to the bar without bending your knees.

 For a more step by step guide- taking you from one pull up bar exercise to the next.
 Click here.